jjlin526/AWS-Services/Pseudo-Parameters-and-Intrinsic-Functions.md

 - **count**: The number of CIDRs to generate.
 Valid range is between 1 and 256.
 - **cidrBits**: The number of subnet bits for the CIDR.
 For eaxmple, specifying a value of "8" for this parameter will create a CIDR with a mask of "/24".

+The `Fn::Cidr` function takes three parameters: the base IP address, the number of subnets to generate, and the size of each subnet.
+It generates a list of CIDR blocks that covers the specified IP address range.

 * Subnet bits is the inverse of subnet mask.
 To calculate the required host bits for a given subnet bits, subtract the subnet bits from 32 for IPv4 or 128 for IPv6.

 **Return Value**